Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MS3_LOEapI4.md

 # [February 23rd, 2021 Livestream](../2021-02-23.md)
 ## Q&A: Any future combat or enemy updates to come?
 https://www.youtube.com/watch?v=MS3_LOEapI4
-This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Any plans for new Creature types?](./yt-156z8w5-No0.md) [https://www.youtube.com/watch?v=156z8w5-No0](https://www.youtube.com/watch?v=156z8w5-No0)
+This question was possibly duplicated with a more recent answer: December 6th, 2022 Livestream Q&A: More variety in fauna? [https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=6855&end=6880](https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=6855&end=6880)

 ### Topics